Promoters and hostesses FAQ

 Are there also nationwide or international jobs?
 Or are only regional offers available?

-Can I also carry out the employment professionally?
+Am I allowed to pursue the employment professionally?

 Unfortunately, it is not possible to work as a host/hostess or promoter on a professional basis.
 Professionally means that the activity is carried out to earn a living.
 Employment is only possible in the following situations:

-• you are a pupil or student over 18
+- you are a pupil or student over the age of 18

-• High school graduates who would like to start studying
+- High school graduates who would like to start a degree programme

 But what counts as your main occupation?
 If you are already employed by a company or are currently completing an apprenticeship, this counts as your main occupation.
-Full-time interns and full-time self-employed persons are also included in this area.
+Full-time interns and full-time self-employed persons also fall into this category.

 What do I need to consider with regard to tax?